ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 3. Verifier and RP developers need explicit definitions of each state in order to accomplish the goals of (1) and (2).

    Reason: without such guidance, the Verifier will append plenty of raw supporting info.
 The  relieves the Verifier of making the hard decisions.
-Of course, this raw info will be mostly non-interpretable and therefore non-actionable by the RP.
+Of course, this raw info will be mostly non-interpretable and therefore non-actionable by the Relying Party.

 4. Support standards and non-standard extensibility for (1) and (2).

    Reason: The need is obvious.
-Verifier generated claims should be worked in the WG and managed via the RFC process, rather than being in a separately maintained Attester Claims list.
-This will keep a tight lid on extensions which must be considered by the RP's policy language.
+Verifier generated claims should be vetted by the full RATS working group, rather than being in a separately maintained Attester Claims list.
+This will keep a tight lid on extensions which must be considered by the Relying Party's policy language.

-These design principles are important to keep the number of Verifier generated claims low, and to retain the complexity in the Verifier rather than the RP.
+These design principles are important to keep the number of Verifier generated claims low, and to retain the complexity in the Verifier rather than the Relying Party.

 ### Enumeration Encoding